Friday 3rd June 2016 was a sad day for Boxing, sport and mankind as the great Muhammad Ali passed away aged 74 years old.

 Ever lose motivation sometimes?
 Get the feeling of ‘Can’t be bothered today’? or even wanting to quit?

-Don’t worry, this is a natural occurrence that even the best suffer from dips in motivation.
+Don’t worry, this is a natural occurrence.
+Even the best suffer from dips in motivation.
 We can’t control this, however, we can control our commitment.

 Commitment is what keeps you moving when you have a dip in your motivation.
 You show grit and determination to keep working towards your goal.
 If commitment dips with motivation, it will set you back.